-DHS has seen steady growth in new, non-kinship home openings since the start of the Improving Outcomes for Children initiative, but there was a jump from 2017 to 2018: the first year of the recruitment campaign saw 490 new homes opened, an increase of 23% from the prior year.
+DHS has seen steady growth in new, non-kinship home openings since the start of the Improving Outcomes for Children initiative, but there was a jump from 2017 to 2018.
+The first year of the recruitment campaign saw 490 new homes opened, an increase of 23% from the prior year.
 The ratio of newly recruited resource parents in their 20s and 30s increased relative to other age groups, which could be related to the emphasis on social media and digital marketing.
-Forty-four percent of new resource parents in 2018 were in their 20s or 30s.
+In 2018, 44% of new resource parents were in their 20s or 30s.
 The percentage of new parents living within Philadelphia County was also higher than at any other point during IOC, at 78%.